 - Roadside America (Hamburg) – The World’s Greatest indoor miniature village.
 Kids 5 and under are FREE, Ages 6-11 are $5, adults are $8.
 You can also take an all new Audio Tour with your smartphone.

-And just in case you missed it – I created a Google Map for all the Lancaster County Playgrounds!
+Another great idea before naptime is to visit a playground by checking out this Google Map for all the Lancaster County Playgrounds!
 You can visit a new playground for FREE every day – there are over 100 in Lancaster County!!